syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 4</td><td>
 Simplified.</td></tr>
 </table>

-#VALUE! -	Occurs if any of the given values is non-numeric, or for values less than 0 and greater than 3999.
+&#35;VALUE! -	Occurs if any of the given values is non-numeric, or for values less than 0 and greater than 3999.

 #### Example: